-Personal electronic devices are not to be used during the school day between 8 am - 3pm (including cell phones).
+Personal electronic devices are not to be used during the school day between 7:30 am - 3pm (including cell phones), as well as 3 pm - 4 pm when attending the After-School program.
 This also means they are not to be used during recess/lunch time.
 Other examples of electronic devices include, but are not limited to; cell phones, iPhone watches, virtual pets, iPods, iPads, game boys, Nintendo, etc. SEPS will not be responsible for any lost, broken and/or stolen items.
 Sleepy Eye school strongly encourages that these devices NOT be brought to school at all.
 Teachers will be authorized to collect all electronic devices at the start of each school day and they will be kept in a secure/ designated area in the classroom from 8 am - 3pm.
 This will be enforced for all K - 6th grade students.
 If a student doesn't comply with the collection of their device, the device will be confiscated and the following consequences will be implied:

 1st Offense: A Warning and device returned to the student after 3 pm.

 2nd Offense: Conference with the student.
 Devices locked up with the principal for 3 days.